Ahmed-797/uta-student-search/README.md

 - View the search results and click on the student to view more detailed information
 - You can view your courses list by clicking on the "Get Courses" button
 - If the student has active registered classes, they will be fetched and printed
-- If the student have changed classes, you can get the updated classes list by clicking on the "Refresh Courses" button
+- You can get the updated classes list by clicking on the "Refresh Courses" button
 - If the course is underlined (has a hyperlink), click on that course to know more information about that course